About the Sport

 Is it appropriate for me to bring my child to a roller derby game?

 Absolutely!
 Lots of children love roller derby.
 In fact, Ottawa has its own low-contact junior roller derby league (Ottawa Junior Roller Derby).
 As spectators the kids seem to love the speed and the action.
-As well, roller skates are kind of a novelty for children.
-Children often comment on our quad roller skates when we are out in public.
+As well, roller skates are often a sort of novelty for children.
+Children often comment on our quad roller skates when we are out in public!

 Our derby games are appropriate for all ages, and we strive to make the events as family friendly as possible.
 Kids 10 and under are always admitted free to our games (limit 2 per adult, please).

 Arenas can get pretty loud for a children under the age of 3, so some of our skaters who bring their own children protect their wee one’s ears with earplugs or noise protection headphones.
-The only other concern for children is that the action on the track can sometimes spill out into or close to the crowd, so children shouldn’t sit in the area known as “suicide seating”.
+The only other concern for children is that the action on the track can sometimes spill out into or close to the crowd, so children shouldn’t sit in areas that are up close and personal with the track.

 We occasionally offer a children’s area at all of our games, so kids can find toys and games to keep them occupied while you focus on the action.